-Ms. Bono of Queens College and The Graduate Center of the City University of New York has no relevant financial relationships to disclose.)
+Dr. Twaite of Queens College and The Graduate Center of the City University of New York and the Institute of Living at Hartford Hospital has no relevant financial relationships to disclose.)

 This article includes discussion of aprosodia, prosody, prosodic deficits, aprosody, dysprosody, anomic aprosodia, conduction aprosodia, crossed aprosodia, global aprosodia, mixed aprosodia, motor aprosodia, sensory aprosodia, transcortical motor aprosodia, and transcortical sensory aprosodia.
 The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations